BrigidM/Learning_collaboration/README.md

 * workflow between local repo, repo on personal GitHub account, repo on other person's GitHub account
 * how to keep in sync with the main project repo
 * how to use GitHub with Rstudio
+* what is a conflict and how to deal with it

 So far I think that I am getting the idea of a workflow like this Login to your own GitHub account